tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 python benchmark_ccn_recovery.py --benchmark-folder <PATH-TO-GDRIVE>/benchmarks/credit-cards
 ```
-The script also prints out the top-$K$ rates for each provider on both the credit card number and the full details.
+The script also prints out the top-`K` rates for each provider on both the credit card number and the full details.
 The top-`10` rates on the full details should match those in the final paragraph of Section `V.B`.
 The program additionally prints the average fraction of potential guesses that are *valid* credit card numbers.
 The printed amount should match the `16.26%` value listed in the final paragraph of Section `V.B`.

 #### Passwords
 The file `benchmark_password_recovery.py` shows the password recovery results.
 The script takes in multiple folders, each containing the results for a single TV; the user must also supply the `--tv-types` in the same order as the provided folders.
 Below is an example of executing this script on the provided results.